Download Prospectus

 He holds the RSA DELTA from UCL (2012) and in 2019 achieved a distinction in the MA in Applied Linguistics and ELT at KCL.
 He also holds an MA in Portuguese Studies (KCL 2009).
 Richard joined ARUL in September 2019.

-Rose Makam BA, MSc, PGCE, PRINCE2
+Rose Makam BA, MSc, PGCE, PRINCE2, FHEA

 Senior Lecturer